 8750 W Bryn Mawr Ave Chicago, IL 60631 United States

 This unique and highly visible role is essential to Power’s ability to continue to be successful in the eyes of clients, architects, engineers and subcontractors.
-The Quality Service Manager (QSM) is an internal technical resource for all Power project teams.
+The QSM is an internal technical resource for all Power project teams.
 The QSM is involved from concept through occupancy for every project and targets any imperfections in the building design or process.
 A primary goal is to ensure that project team members are constantly learning and improving such that our final product fits the client’s needs.

 • Participate in pre-construction meetings and provide opinions and suggestions periodically throughout the planning and design phases.
 Includes reviewing design documents at each phase for quality with the intent to identify challenges and opportunities.

 • Assist project teams in the execution of projects through regular job walks, shop drawings technical reviews, mock up development, and preconstruction meetings.

 • Research, assimilate and share knowledge about both current and emerging products, technologies, and techniques that may provide value for current and upcoming projects.

 • Develop and maintain company knowledge resources including quality training programs, notes, workshops, lessons learned, and divisional guidelines.

 • Support Project Managers during value engineering efforts and in the buying of a fully integrated scope of work.